Free Walking Tour Berlin

 by | Mar 7, 2024 | Walking Tour

 The Berlin Wall, erected in 1961, separated the city of Berlin into two parts: West Berlin and East Berlin.
-It stood as a physical and ideological divide between the Western democratic countries and the Eastern bloc, led by the Soviet Union.
-The wall symbolized the Cold War era and the tensions between capitalist and communist ideologies.
+It operated as a barrier on the geographic and the political plane separating the western world liberal democratic nations and the Soviet Eastern Bloc.
+The wall represented the Cold War era and War between capitalist and communism system of economies.

 The Dividing Line